 Feel free to amend this itinerary to your liking.
 My advice is to take it slowly and not to over plan your days because you don’t want to rush everywhere.

 If you don’t need much time exploring one attraction, make use of your I Amsterdam Card.
 Enjoy the canal cruises, the trams and try and visit the other free Amsterdam attractions included with the card.
-I guarantee it’s the best way to see Amsterdam.
+I guarantee it’s the best way to see Amsterdam over a few days!

 Get excited about travel by subscribing for the latest articles and announcements.